naokazuterada/MarkdownTOC/README.md

 <!-- /MarkdownTOC -->
 ```

-Please note that the default for the attribute: [depth](#depth) is `2` and the maximum is `6` according to the [Markdown specification].
+Please note that the default for the [attribute](#attributes) depth is `2`.
 Specifying `0` means indefinite and means all heading sizes will be included.

-You can also set this in sublime-settings with key `default_depth`.
+You can also specify this in your [configuration](#configuration) with key `default_depth`.

+The maximum size for headings is `6` according to the [Markdown specification][Markdown]

-### Ordered or unordered style for elements
+### Ordered or unordered style for TOC elements

-The plugin supports two styles of TOC element listing: unordered and ordered.
+The plugin supports two styles of TOC element listing:

+- `unordered`
+- `ordered`

+A [Markdown] document with the following contents:

 ```
 # Heading 1

-...
+Lorem ipsum...

 ## Heading 2

-...
+Lorem ipsum...

+### Heading 3
+Lorem ipsum...

+### Heading 4
+Lorem ipsum...

-## Heading 3
+## Heading 5
+Lorem ipsum...

+# Headin 6
+Lorem ipsum...
 ```

-Unordered:
+Will with style `unordered`:

 ```
 <!-- MarkdownTOC style=unordered -->

-- foo
+- Heading 1
-  - bar
+  - Heading 2
-    - qux
+    - Heading 3
-    - quux
+    - Heading 4
-  - buz
+  - Heading 5
-- qux
+- Heading 6

 <!-- /MarkdownTOC -->
 ```

-Ordered:
+And with style `ordered`:

 ```
 <!-- MarkdownTOC style=ordered -->

-1. foo
+1. Heading 1
-  1. bar
+  1. Heading 2
-    1. qux
+    1. Heading 3
-    1. quux
+    1. Heading 4
-  1. buz
+  1. Heading 5
-1. qux
+1. Heading 6

 <!-- /MarkdownTOC -->
 ```

-Please note that the default for the attribute: [style](#style) is `unordered`.
+Please note that the default for the [attribute](#attributes) is: `unordered`.

-You can also set this in sublime-settings with key `default_style`.
+You can set your default style in your [configuration](#configuration) with the key `default_style`.

 ### Indentation prefix

-The indentation prefix is a specification of the string used to ident the TOC elements.
+The indentation prefix is a specification of the string used to indent the TOC elements.

-An _ugly_ but demonstrative example could be to use an emoji.
+An _ugly_ but demonstrative example could be to use an [emoji][emoji].

 ```
 <!-- MarkdownTOC autolink=true bracket=round indent=:point_right: -->